woowup/docs/howto/create-custom-connector.md

 #Create a custom connector to reward your own actions.
 ###Overview

 It's very probably that you may want to reward your customers with points for doing an action that is not included in the original functionality of WoowUp.
-For example, give points for answering a survery or uploading a photo to Instagram with a specific #hastag.
+For example, you may wanto to give points for answering a survery or uploading a photo to Instagram with a specific #hastag.
 The good news is that it's very easy to create such a custom connector.
 Let's take a look at the steps to build it.

 For the purpouse of this article, let's supouse you want to reawrd your customers for answering a survey.